hifis-net/ansible-collection-toolkit/roles/redis/README.md

 redis_sentinel_service_file: '{{ redis_systemd_dir }}/redis-sentinel.service'
 ```

 Password for Redis Sentinel.
-This is unset by default.
+This is unset by default, in which case Sentinel
+does not require authentication.
+Set it to enable password authentication for
+Sentinel connections, for example:

 ```yaml
 redis_sentinel_password: 'changeme'